 “A type of reactivity in which individuals modify or improve an aspect of their behavior in response to their awareness of being observed“

-It’s very hard to generalize such results to other settings
+It’s tough to generalize such results to other settings

 What’s more, so-called low ecological validity comes into play.
 The laboratory is clearly an artificial situation.
 People are directed by an ‘experimenter’ in a psychological experiment.
 They are removed from their natural social settings and asked to memorize different sets of data.

-This is a very unusual experience which raises the question – how do this novel experience and settings really affect their behavior and memory?
+This is a very unusual experience that raises the question – how do this novel experience and settings really affect their behavior and memory?

 Still, lab research is better than no research at all.

 d) Time horizon

-Most studies are conducted over a relatively short period of time.
+Most studies are conducted over a relatively short period.
 It’s rarely spread over more than 3-4 weeks.
-As you will soon read, this is why most studies prove the effectiveness of mnemonics.
+As you will soon read, this is why most studies prove the effectiveness and usefulness of mnemonics.

 e) Nature of the tasks